giker17/Tools/omnimarkuppreviewer_template/README.md

 - Just copy them to the corresponding path, and add a line of setting shown above into the omnimarkuppreviewer settings.

-Here are some code to test:
+Here are some code for test:

 ```python
 def calc_rotation( vector0, theta0, shift0 ):